 There are many benefits to manufactured home investment an investor should think about when adding to their portfolio.
-In our latest post, we will discuss some of the ways you can use mobile home investment to build wealth in Southern California and Central Ohio.
+In our latest post, we will discuss some of the ways you can use mobile home investment to build wealth in Ohio and California.

 Many real estate investors will stick to the basics: single-family homes, multi-family homes, apartment buildings, or commercial space.
 However, there are many investors making great money out there because they have found a certain niche.
 One great niche to explore is mobile home investment.
 It can be easy to get started, with much less risk than a traditional property.
-Keep reading to learn more about the benefits of manufactured home investment in Southern California and Central Ohio and the surrounding areas.
+Keep reading to learn more about the benefits of manufactured home investment in Ohio and California and the surrounding areas.

 Manufactured homes cost much less to build than your average single-family home.
 As such, they are usually priced at least 50% less than a comparable single-family property.
 In addition to a lower purchase price, it will usually cost much less to make repairs.
 If you choose to make upgrades to your mobile home, there are several low-cost improvements you can make that add value.
 Some of these include pressure washing, new carpets, and repainting.
 Overall, the amount you spend on your mobile home investment will be much less.
 Buying two mobile homes instead of one single-family property will help make sure you always have income generated, even if you are dealing with a vacancy.